MSHS Library Policies

 All barcoded library items incur an overdue charge of one peso per item per school day beginning the second school day after the item is due.
 (There is a one-day grace period.)
 Throughout the school year, the library staff will generate an overdue list, based on students’ homeroom class, which will be delivered to the homeroom teacher’s inbox or mailbox every Friday afternoon or Monday morning.

-Library materials that are overdue will incur a fine of one peso per item per school day.
-Once a student’s library debt reaches 20 pesos, the student will loose library privileges such as checking out material or making prints or copies.
+Library materials that are overdue will incur a fine of 3 pesos per item per school day.
+Once a student’s library debt reaches the total price of replacing the item (300 pesos) the fine will stop incrementing and the book will be marked as lost.
 Books that are not returned will be considered lost and borrowers are charged for their replacement.
 (See, “Lost and Damaged Materials,” below.)

 E. Lost and Damaged Materials